wkirwin/Stack-Exchange-Recommender/README.md

 At this point, you can use use most of the methods in the basic Recommender class.
 If you want to use the NLP features, you need to either train a word2vec model yourself (from the site corpus, for example), or you can download Google's pretrained word vectors from [https://code.google.com/p/word2vec/](https://code.google.com/p/word2vec/) and pass the (unzipped) .bin to the Recommender class upon instantiation.

 There is also a script to precompute 10 recommendations for all users.
 It will create and store the results (as well as the related question text) in user and question tables in a Postgres DB.
-Obviously, it needs the URL of the DB to do this...
+Obviously, it needs the URL of the database.

 3. run `python makeRecommendations.py <site_name> <postgres_url>` to make 10 recommendations for all users.